4+1 BA/MSFA Program Requirement

 I. Entry Requirements

-Students can apply to enter the 4+1 Economics BA-MSFA program from any major at USF if they have a 3.5 GPA in micro- and macro- economic principles and two semesters of Calculus.
+Students can apply to enter the 4+1 Economics BA-MSFA program from any major at USF if they have a 3.5 GPA in Principles of Microeconomics, Principles of Macroeconomic, Intermediate Microeconomics, Intermediate Macroeconomics and two semesters of Calculus (Math 109 and Math 110).

 Transfer students must fulfill this requirement AND have completed a minimum of 8 units of upper-division Economics or Math coursework at USF with a GPA of 3.4 in these courses.